Frequently Asked Questions

 If you’d like more formal training in Focusing in addition to learning organically, we would be happy to suggest Focusing trainers.

 I am already very skilled in Focusing (I am certified).
-Will this program be redundant?
+Will this program be useful to me?

 What is the level of work demanded by the courses, particularly in terms of homework?